-The KP-5032/4016 firmware download finishes.
+The DKP-4016/4016W firmware download finishes.

-NOTE: This can take up to two (2) minutes to complete if connected via OMNEO and up to 15 minutes to complete if connected via AIO.
+NOTE: This can take up to 15 minutes to complete if connected via AIO.
 Use the Keypanel Version Information window to follow the progress of the download (the number and percentage of chunks completed).
-Also, the firmware progression is displayed on the KP-5032/4016 panel display until the download is complete.
+Also, the firmware progression is displayed on the keypanel display until the download is complete.